magnussolution/magnusbilling7/wiki/en/modules/sipuras/sipuras.rst

 NAT Mapping
 -----------

-| We did not write the description to this field.
+| It's recommended to activate this option if ATA is behind NAT.